ipedrazas/pycones-docker/tutorial/flask_simple/README.md

 	* mkdir -p
 	* chmod/chown ...
 * ADD folders, files and tar files
+* EXPOSE ports.
+For security reasons does not open the ports.
+We have to specify it when we run the container.
+* VOLUME to mount volumes
 * CMD instruction the container will run when it's started

+For example, if we would want to create a container with a nginx we could do something like:

+	FROM ubuntu:latest
+	RUN apt-get update -y
+	RUN apt-get install -y nginx
+	RUN echo "Hello pycones, this is a very basic container" > /usr/share/nginx/html/index.html EXPOSE 80

-Using the Dockerfile we have in this folder, let's build our image
+Using the Dockerfile we have in this folder, let's build our own image that will run a Flask app

     docker build -t pycones/flasksimple .

 Then we run it

+	docker run -it --rm pycones/flasksimple

+It does not work.
+Why?

+	docker run -it --rm -p 5000 pycones/flasksimple

+But we can re-map ports:

     docker run -it --rm -p 5002:5000 pycones/flasksimple